anatoly-turcan/selvoc/infrastructure/README.md

 ## Keycloak Configuration (Manual, Automation Planned)

+1. Run `keycloak-ci-cd` GitHub Actions workflow to deploy Keycloak
-1. After Keycloak Helm installation, access Keycloak at `https://keycloak.selvoc.<DOMAIN_NAME>/admin/master/console/#/selvoc`.
+2. After Keycloak Helm installation and a few minutes, access Keycloak at `https://keycloak.selvoc.<DOMAIN_NAME>/admin/master/console/#/selvoc`.
-2. Log in with `admin` and the `KEYCLOAK_ADMIN_PASSWORD`.
+3. Log in with `admin` and the `KEYCLOAK_ADMIN_PASSWORD`.
-3. Ensure the `selvoc` realm is selected.
+4. Ensure the `selvoc` realm is selected.
-4. Verify or create the following clients in the `selvoc` realm:
+5. Verify or create the following clients in the `selvoc` realm:
    - `user-service`:
      - Client ID: `user-service`
      - Client Authentication: `ON`